Where Does the Flu “Go” When It’s Not Flu Season?

 When flu season is looming, experts recommend a flu shot—but why does a virus have a season?
 Here's what the experts say.

 When the flu season intensifies, you have to wonder what happens to flu viruses the rest of the year?
 As it turns out, they migrate—not unlike birds.
 Though, while you’re waiting for it to go away, follow these 9 ways to prepare for the worst month of flu season.
+Plus, our guide to bird AKA avian flu.

 So in the same way birds fly south for winter, the flu virus migrates—though in the opposite direction.
 “Studies have been done to analyze the migration of seasonal influenza A viruses,” says Dr. Dushaj.
 “After studying genomes from both southern and northern hemispheres, research reveals that cross-hemisphere migration frequently occurs and it can occur in both directions.”
 Plus, thanks to our modern modes of international travel and delivery of goods, says Dr. Dushaj, the flu virus can easily hitch rides around the world.